-‘Bible Tours’ offer you a very popular range of British Museum tours presented by JW guides who are mostly pioneers or Bethel-experienced local Jehovah’s Witnesses.
+‘Bible Tours’ (London's Bible tour team) offer you a very popular range of British Museum tours presented by JW guides who are mostly pioneers or appointed brothers, all are local Jehovah’s Witnesses.
 Most Bible tours are in English, but we have guides for many other languages too.
 See the weekly schedule here.

-Current themes for our British Museum tours include : “Grand Tour of the British Museum” (the only one that can be booked online, and the most popular), “Bible Highlights of British Museum”, “Origin of Christendom’s Beliefs”, “Origin of Writing & Language”.
+Current themes for our British Museum tours include : “Grand Tour of the British Museum” (the most popular), “Bible Highlights of British Museum”, “Origin of Christendom’s Beliefs”, “Origin of Writing & Language”.
 Just click the relevant link to the left of this text, for further detail on each of these JW tours.
 Some of the tours are presented only for groups of 10 or 15 or more.
 Colossal statues and intricate carvings from Egypt, clay tablets and cylinders from the royal courts of Babylon, and scores of other artefacts fortify our faith in God's inspired word, the Bible.

 Clay tablets and cylinders from the royal courts of Babylon are just some of the cultural material confirming the accounts of Bible writers Daniel, Ezra and others - and which fortify our faith in God's inspired word, the Bible.

 Precious gold jewellery and garb from Ur demonstrate the material temptations that could have kept Abraham and his family from following Jehovah's direction if they had not kept their focus on spiritual matters - and show us the benefit of not imitating the materialistic ways of the world today.
-“Grand Tour of the British Museum” is every Saturday, also Tuesday and Thursday mornings and is the only one that can be booked online; the others are all for your larger groups of 15 people or more.
-The "Grand Tour" is also available in other languages
+“Grand Tour of the British Museum” is every Tuesday, Thuersday and Saturday.
+Our other tours are intended for larger groups of 15 people or more.
+The "Grand Tour" is also available in many other languages